-In America, Armstrong had been a great Civil Rights pioneer for his race, breaking down numerous barriers as a young man.
+In America, Armstrong had been a great Civil Rights pioneer, breaking down numerous barriers as a young man.
 In the 1950s, he was sometimes criticized for his onstage persona and called an “Uncle Tom” but he silenced critics by speaking out against the government’s handling of the “Little Rock Nine” high school integration crisis in 1957.

 Armstrong continued touring the world and making records with songs like “Blueberry Hill” (1949), “Mack the Knife” (1955) and “Hello, Dolly!
 (1964),” the latter knocking the Beatles off the top of the pop charts at the height of Beatlemania.

 Good Evening Everybody

 The many years of constant touring eventually wore down Armstrong, who had his first heart attack in 1959 and returned to intensive care at Beth Israel Hospital for heart and kidney trouble in 1968.
 Doctors advised him not to play but Armstrong continued to practice every day in his Corona, Queens home, where he had lived with his fourth wife, Lucille, since 1943.
 He returned to performing in 1970 but it was too much, too soon and he passed away in his sleep on July 6, 1971, a few months after his final engagement at the Waldorf-Astoria in New York City.